Team members have been refreshing their skills in different aspects of First Aid and a variety of Cave Rescue techniques both above and below ground.

 Our practice locations can range from indoor climbing facilities (such as the excellent training areas at Arco in Eccleshall which we are able to use each year), to "classroom" based theory sessions and full underground practices with members of other organisations.

-We also hold 'familiarisation' exercises with local Fire & Rescue teams and other emergency services and members attend training session with Gloucestershire Cave Rescue Group, South & Mid-Wales Cave Rescue Team and other CROs.
+We also hold 'familiarisation' exercises with local Fire & Rescue teams and other emergency services and members attend training session with Severn Area Rescue Association, Gloucestershire Cave Rescue Group, South & Mid-Wales Cave Rescue Team and other CROs.

 If you are an experienced caver and would like to join us, please contact one of the Wardens on the 'Contact Us' page.